-Charles Rose Architects rarely work on renovations.
-In this case, the original house was a Colonial box with vinyl siding; it was poorly sited, and a garage cut it off from a spacious yard.
-Yet it had charm: cozy rooms, a downstairs bedroom suite, and ample usable space.
-The project called for, in essence, adding a house to the existing house, and the complexity and challenge proved too hard to resist.
+Copper house is one of the rare renovations we chose to undertake.
+The original house was a Colonial box with vinyl siding; it was poorly sited, and a garage cut it off from a spacious yard.
+Yet it had charm: cozy rooms, a downstairs bedroom suite, and ample space.
+The project called for—in essence—adding a house to the existing house, and the complexity and challenge proved too hard to resist.